AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Data Sources {#datasources}

-You can use this feature when you want to import/sync the users or learning data from your organization's database in to the Captivate Prime application.
+You can use this feature when you want to import/sync the users or learning data from your organization's database in to the Learning Manager application.
 You can also set up the frequency of this sync.

 Click **Data Sources** on the left pane under **Advanced** section.